History of Yahoo

+Mayer resigned as CEO of Yahoo in 2017, when it sold to Verizon for $4.48 billion, following Yahoo's disclosure of security breaches.
+Guru Gowrappan was CEO of Yahoo from 2018 to 2021.

+Jim Lanzone is the current CEO of Yahoo, appointed September 2021.

 Early history (1994–1996)

-Upon the April 1994 renaming of Jerry and David's Guide to the World Wide Web to Yahoo!, Yang and Filo said that "Yet Another Hierarchical Officious Oracle" was a suitable backronym for this name, but they insisted they had selected the name because they liked the word's general definition, as in Gulliver's Travels by Jonathan Swift: "rude, unsophisticated, uncouth."
+Jerry Yang and David Filo, who were electrical engineering graduates at Stanford University, founded "Jerry and David's Guide to the World Wide Web" in January 1994.
+When the site was renamed to "Yahoo!" in March 1994, Yang and Filo said that "Yet Another Hierarchical Officious Oracle" was a suitable backronym for this name, but they insisted they had selected the name because they liked the word's general definition, as in Gulliver's Travels by Jonathan Swift: "rude, unsophisticated, uncouth."
 Its URL was akebono.stanford.edu/~yahoo.

-While the yahoo.com domain was created in January 1995, by the end of 1994 Yahoo! had already received one million hits.
+The yahoo.com domain was created in January 1995, although by the end of 1994 Yahoo! had already received one million hits.
 Yang and Filo realized their website had massive business potential, and on March 2, 1995, Yahoo! was incorporated.

-Yang and Filo sought out the advice of entrepreneur Randy Adams for a recommendation of a venture capital firm and Adams introduced them to Michael Moritz.
+Yang and Filo sought the advice of entrepreneur Randy Adams for a recommendation of a venture capital firm, and Adams introduced them to Michael Moritz.
 On April 5, 1995, Michael Moritz of Sequoia Capital provided Yahoo! with two rounds of venture capital, raising approximately $3 million.
+In November 1995, Masayoshi Son initially investmented $2 million, but 4 months later this was expanded to $105 million for a 33% stake.
+The Yahoo! commercial website, including advertisements and news feeds from Reuters, launched in August 1995.
+That same month, Tim Koogle became the company's CEO.

 On April 12, 1996, Yahoo! had its initial public offering, raising $33.8 million by selling 2.6 million shares at the opening bid of $13 each.
+It closed at US$33.00 – up 270 percent from the IPO price — after peaking at $43.00 for the day.
+The company's shares traded on Nasdaq under the ticker symbol YHOO.
+In September 1996, Yahoo!
+UK was launched.